The GFS template tables show, in an integrated way,

 GFS template tables are presented on both an annual and quarterly basis.
 Annual data are presented in a summary form as well as in a detailed form.

-Aggregates for the euro area and for EU27 are calculated using Eurostat aggregation method.
+Aggregates for the euro area, for EU-27 and for EU-28 are calculated using Eurostat aggregation method.
 This involves the conversion of national currency data into one currency: the euro (or the ECU before 1999), using for flows the average exchange rate of the period, and for stocks the end of period exchange rate.
 Incomplete coverage may lead to the need for Eurostat estimates.

 Annual Summary Government Finance Statistics template tables are compiled twice per year, usually end of April and end of October.
 They are also available as Excel files: